luontola/tdd-mooc/data/6-afterword.md

 Covers everything there is to know about TDD, except mock objects.

 [Growing Object-Oriented Software, Guided by Tests](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627) (Steve Freeman, Nat Pryce, 2009)<br>
-Covers everything there is to know about mock objects and messaging passing based object-oriented programming.
+Covers everything there is to know about mock objects and message passing based object-oriented programming.

 [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) (Robert C. Martin, 2008)<br>
 About writing good code.